Job profile

 must have skills:

-• Technical skills and cooking techniques – including knowing how to cook, store and serve food
+• Technical skills and cooking techniques (cooking, storing, and serving food)

 • Self-motivation